 Algae production is most of the time pulsative and not continuous.
 Their growth occurs under certain favorable environmental conditions apart from which, the remaining population is mainly in dormancy state (metabolic activity minimized for survival) and extremely low.
 When growing conditions are reunited, a population explosion could occur, which is called algal bloom or phytoplankton bloom (from “phyto” meaning “plant” and “plankton” meaning drifting).
 Sometimes more than one species bloom at the same time.
 Blooms are often visible, which allow their monitoring through remote sensing.
 Indeed, high concentrations of phytoplankton in the water column can cause the water to appear blue-green, green, brown or even red, depending upon the pigments found in the species experiencing the bloom.
 Pigments are substances in phytoplankton that absorb the sun’s energy, which is needed to drive the process of photosynthesis.

-The right condition are needed for a phytoplankton bloom
+The right condition are needed for a plankton bloom

 A phytoplankton bloom is susceptible to occur when the environmental factors such as water temperature and salinity must be just right and essential nutrients and light must be available in the correct amounts.